Understanding the Self-Directed IRA

 - IRS Form 5498 – Contributions to and Fair Market Value of your IRA

-Whereas, an IRA administrator is not able to hold or custody IRA assets and is not approved or overseen by the IRS or any state banking regulators.
-IRA administrators essentially act as intermediaries between the IRA owner and a partner custodian.
+However, an IRA administrator cannot hold or custody IRA assets.
+Furthermore, IRA administrators are not approved or overseen by the IRS or any state banking regulators.
+An IRA administrator essentially acts as an intermediary between the IRA owner and a partner custodian.

 IRA administrators are not subject to any IRS or state audit or reviews.
-Accordingly, they are not subject to ongoing oversight, especially in the area of prohibited transactions, which is important in order to keep your Self-Directed IRA in full IRS compliance.
-Whereas, an IRA custodian is subject to quarterly state banking division audits and reviews, as well as IRS audits, helping keep your IRA safe from prohibited transactions and fraud.
+Accordingly, they are not subject to ongoing oversight, especially in the area of prohibited transactions.
+This is very important in order to keep your Self-Directed IRA in full IRS compliance.
+Whereas, an IRA custodian is subject to quarterly state banking division audits and reviews, as well as IRS audits, which help to keep your IRA safe from prohibited transactions and fraud.